Policies & Procedures

 Photography, Video & Other Recording Devices Policy

 Individuals and organizations (including the press) are allowed to use cameras, video camcorders and other recording devices as long as they abide by the policy set forth here.
 Photography, videotaping, or use of other recording devices may not interfere with the provision of library services.
 Staff will terminate any photography, videotaping, or recording session that appears to compromise public safety or security, or which blocks access to library materials or services.
-More on Photography, Video & Recording Devices Policy, approved by the Library Advisory Board January 27, 2022.
+More on Photography, Videotaping, and Use of Other Recording Devices Policy.

 Programs Policy